 Shoe Deodorizer Balls

-Another tried and true method recommended by TFG readers are the Foul Ballz shoe fresheners.
+Another tried and true method recommended by TFG readers are the Sof Sole shoe fresheners.
 For an easy-to-pack, easy-to-use deodorizing experience, you might want to consider a set of these!

 TFG readers love bringing these along.
 One shares, “Those little sneaker deodorizer balls are a must!
 Keep your shoes in a separate pouch and neutralize the smell from the rest of your belongings.”